AmnesiacSloth/AmnesiacSloth/README.md

 > Understand there is a price to be paid for achieving anything of significance.
 You must be willing to pay the price.
 > -John Wooden

 Hey!
-I’m my name is Christian Velasquez and I'm a 2nd year student at UCSD pursuing a B.S. in Computer Engineering!
+I’m my name is Christian Velasquez and I'm a UCSD student pursuing a B.S. in Computer Engineering!

 <!---
 AmnesiacSloth/AmnesiacSloth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.